 Advancing Precision Medicine in South Carolina

-In September this year, the Medical University of South Carolina (MUSC) officially announced their entry into the fast expanding space of population genomics with the launch of the In Our DNA SC program.
+In September this year, the Medical University of South Carolina (MUSC) officially announced their entry into the fast-expanding space of population genomics with the launch of the In Our DNA SC program.
 In partnership with Helix, MUSC aims to recruit 100,000 participants from diverse communities across the state over the next four years.
-Similarly to other population genomics projects—such as Mayo Clinic’s Tapestry or Renown Health’s Healthy Nevada Project which target 100,000 and 250,000 participants, respectively—In Our DNA SC is aiming to increase the access to and impact of precision medicine.
+Similarly to other population genomics projects—such as Mayo Clinic’s Tapestry or Renown Health’s Healthy Nevada Project, which target 100,000 and 250,000 participants, respectively—In Our DNA SC aims to increase the access to and impact of precision medicine.
 The initiative is unique in its focus on recruiting participants from historically marginalized groups to ensure that its data reflects all communities in South Carolina.

 Watch the short three-minute video to hear leaders from MUSC and Helix share their expectations for the initiative and how the partnership will benefit South Carolinians: